Bankruptcy Research

 Books provide the best way to learn the overall procedure for filing for bankruptcy.
 Nolo Press have several books relating to bankruptcy, including books on how to file Chapter 7 and Chapter 13, that are written by attorneys, with current editions published annually, and a website that provides updates to any changes in bankruptcy law or procedures.
 It also has books pertaining to representing yourself in court and how to do legal research, which will be useful if you have to file or respond to legal motions.

-The Internet has a great deal of information about bankruptcy, although much of it is not reliable.
-However, the federal government and the courts do have reliable information, but are best consulted for specific facts, since they are not organized to provide a step-by-step procedure for filing for bankruptcy.
-It would be easy enough for the federal government provide this, but lawyers generally don't want it to be easy, since it would obviate the need for their services, and the lobbied Congress has decided that the interest of lawyers should prevail over the interest of the people.
+There is much information online about bankruptcy, though much of it is unreliable.
+However, the federal government and the courts provide reliable information, but are best consulted for specific facts since they are not organized to provide a step-by-step procedure for filing for bankruptcy.
+The federal government could easily provide this, but lawyers don't want bankruptcy to be easy since it would obviate the need for their services, and the lobbied Congress has decided that the interest of lawyers should prevail over the interest of the people.

-However, the Internet does provide most of the primary sources of bankruptcy law.
-The entire bankruptcy code and the Rules for Bankruptcy Procedure can be found on the Internet at several places.
+However, most of the primary sources of bankruptcy law are online.
+The entire bankruptcy code and the Rules for Bankruptcy Procedure can be found online at several places.
 Most recent court cases are also available.
-Unfortunately, many court cases that are referenced in bankruptcy are older than what the free Internet provides.
-Fortunately, most petitioners will not have to worry about referencing specific cases.
+Unfortunately, many court cases referenced in bankruptcy are older than what free online sources provide.
+Fortunately, most petitioners will not have to reference specific cases.

 Government Websites